LinkedHK/SimpleDog/Readme.md

 ## Description

-The app uses the rest API of a web app [RakeJ](https://github.com/LinkedHK/RakeJ) The web app is implemented using Rails Framework , it provides API for Full Text Search(Elastic search) by Titles and categories and a standard standard search by categories, locations.
+The app uses the rest API of a web app [RakeJ](https://github.com/LinkedHK/RakeJ) RakeJ is implemented using Rails Framework, it provides API for Full Text Search(Elastic search) by Titles and categories and a standard search.

 ## Compatibility